swirlai/swirl-search/docs/Quick-Start.md

 The Docker version of Swirl does *not* retain any data or configuration when shut down!

 {: .highlight }
-Swirl includes four (4) Google Programmable Search Engines (PSEs) to get you up and running right away.
+Swirl includes five (5) Google Programmable Search Engines (PSEs) to get you up and running right away.
 The credentials for these are shared with the Swirl Community.

 {: .highlight }
 Using Swirl with Microsoft 365 requires installation and approval by an authorized company Administrator.
 For more information, please review the [M365 Guide](M365-Guide.md) or [contact us](mailto:hello@swirl.today).